shuishen112/zhansu-website/index.md

-I am a second year PhD student supervised by [Jakob Grue Simonsen](http://hjemmesider.diku.dk/~simonsen/) and [Rasmus Helles](https://scholar.google.com/citations?user=6-o19BkAAAAJ&hl=en) at the University of Copenhagen.
-Currently, I am working on my PhD project "Privacy Lost". [resume](./resume/resume.pdf)
+I am a PhD student in my second year of study, under the supervision of [Jakob Grue Simonsen](http://hjemmesider.diku.dk/~simonsen/) and [Rasmus Helles](https://scholar.google.com/citations?user=6-o19BkAAAAJ&hl=en) at the University of Copenhagen.
+My research project, titled "Privacy Lost," is currently underway.
+I am particularly interested in exploring the concepts of Parameter Efficient Finetuning (PEFT) and Structured State Spaces, which represent a revival of RNN.
+You can find my resume here[resume](./resume/resume.pdf).

-## Interests

-- Web Tracking
-- Information Retrieval
-- Language Modeling
-- Tensor Network Stuff
-- Quantum Machine Learning

 ## Publications